 Curated by Malu Halasa, a writer, editor, and curator dedicated to amplifying voices of resistance, this exhibition reflects her.
 With assistance from Sara Bashiti and Valeria Berghinz.

-This exhibition is sponsored by Tarwida Palestinian Arts & Culture In Conversation, BookFabulous, The Markaz Review, and Arts Canteen
+This exhibition is sponsored by BookFabulous, The Markaz Review, and Arts Canteen

-Aline Batarseh from Visualizing Palestine, Professor Dina Matar from SOAS, and Malu Halasa, curator of Art of the Palestinian Posters discuss art in Palestinian resistance and the political and aesthetic impact of Palestinian posters, with a special guest artist to be announced soon.
+Palestinian artist Vera Tamari, Aline Batarseh from Visualizing Palestine, West Bank curator Nadine Aranki, and Professor Dina Matar from SOAS, with the curator of Art of the Palestinian Posters Malu Halasa moderating, will discuss art in Palestinian resistance and the political and aesthetic impact of Palestinian posters.

 Art was and still is perceived as a threat in Palestine.
 In the West Bank and Gaza in the 1970s and 1980s, there were no official galleries, and artists showed their work in schools, churches, and town halls.
 The popularity of these exhibitions among ordinary Palestinians also drew an unexpected audience—the IDF.
 Forced to apply for permits to exhibit work, painters and sculptors found their artwork censored.
 Israeli soldiers even conducted studio visits.
 Outside the occupied territories, political posters was one art form with direct messaging and raised resistance, consciousness, and solidarity among people in the Middle East and further afield.